 - The image should not exceed 256 colors.

 - Internet browsers can be set so animated images are not seen.
 If disabled the visitor would only see the starting frame and not all the frames that make up the animated image.

 Creating an animated image online

-Before creating an animated image online you must first have each frame of the animated image you wish to use.
-If you have not yet done this we suggest first creating each of the images you wish to use in the final animated image.
+Before creating an animated image online you must first have each frame of the animated image you want to use.
+If you have not yet done this we suggest first creating each of the images you want to use in the final animated image.
 If you do not have an image editor on the computer you can use Photobie as recommended below to create your images or use one of the other image editors.

 Creating an animated image using Photobie

 - Download and install Photobie to your computer.

 - Once the program has been opened, open each of the images you want to use in your animated image.

 - Determine one picture that will be your starting frame and then select the image that will be the next frame.
 Click Region and then Select whole image region or press CTRL+A to select the complete image.

 - Click Edit and then Copy, or press Ctrl+C to copy the image.

 - Select the picture that you determined to be your starting frame earlier and then click Edit and then Paste as new layer, or press CTRL + V to paste the image.

 - Once all images have been added as layers into the starting image, click GIF_Animation and then Animation Control Panel.